Slimebones/catcom/README.md

-# 🐱 Yon for Python
+# 🐱 Reactive bus for Python

 ARCHIVED: Now is part of [Orwynn](http://github.com/slimebones/orwynn).